Relevant Products: Exclaimer Cloud - Signatures for Office 365

 To set the TNEFEnabled property

-When this value is set to $Null (blank), which is the default setting, TNEF messages are not specifically allowed or prevented for recipients in the destination domain.
-Whether TNEF messages are sent to recipients in the remote domain depends on the specific setting on the mail contact or mail user, or the setting specified by the sender in Outlook.
+If this is set to the default value, $Null (blank), then the TNEF messages are not specifically allowed or prevented for recipients in the destination domain.
+Whether the TNEF messages are sent to recipients in the remote domain depends on the specific setting on the mail contact or mail user or the setting specified by the sender in Outlook.